ElliotG/coder-oss-tf/Readme.md

-# Coder OSS on GKE with Terraform and Spacelift in <20 minutes
+# Coder OSS on GKE with Terraform in <20 minutes

 From Repo